elotusteam/challenges/backend.md

   able to make use of existing packages.
 This is a skills based assessment, not an attempt to assess whether or not you can write a form upload library.

+- Do a short 1 or 2 paragraph write up with information on building/running the application if relevant / necessary or non-standard.

 - It is not a problem if you are not able to complete all of the above in a limited time.
 Part of this assessment is to determine what progress you are